BioITHackathons/Interactive-Analysis-with-Biological-Pathways/README.md

 INCLUDE brief analysis tool description and link here

 ### 2.2.
 CFDE Knowledge Center
 INCLUDE brief analysis tool description and link here

+## 3. Differential Gene Expression (RStudio in Terra)

 ### 3.1.
 Gene Set Enrichment Analysis (GSEA)
-INCLUDE brief analysis tool description and link here

-## 3. Differential Gene Expression (RStudio on Terra)
-INCLUDE brief analysis tool description and link here.
+We created  the [gene-set-enrichment-analysis.ipynb](https://github.com/BioITHackathons/Interactive-Analysis-with-Biological-Pathways/blob/main/docs/notebooks/gene-set-enrichment-analysis.ipynb) Jupyter notebook to perform pathway enrichment analysis.

+The notebook takes a list of genes produced by an upstream analysis as input and uses the [gseapy](https://gseapy.readthedocs.io/en/latest/introduction.html) python library’s enrichr tool to perform pathway enrichment analysis to identify cell pathways that are statistically overrepresented in the input gene set.
+The enrichr tool was run with the WikiPathways_2024_Human gene set and produces a table containing the highest-scoring cell pathways, for that particular gene set, sorted in descending order.

+Finally, these pathways, along with their associated genes and any scores/values associated with each gene, are used to generate URLs that point to a downstream cell pathway visualization tool.

+An example run of this notebook and a table of example links to to the cell pathway visualization tool can be found at the following link in our Terra workspace:

+(app.terra.bio/#workspaces/single-cell-portal-development/bio-it-hackathon-2025/analysis/launch/gene-set-enrichment-analysis.ipynb)

 ## 4. Render interactive biological pathways diagram
 INCLUDE brief analysis tool description and link here.